Breast Lift Specialist

 ANCHOR or FULL BREAST LIFT (Type 4)

 A Type IV breast lift has the same scar pattern as a breast reduction, an inverted T or anchor shape, but without the removal of any breast tissue.
 A type IV breast lift provides the greatest amount of breast lifting and reshaping effect.
 With this lifting technique, all dimensions of the breast mound are changed and the breast mound moved upward to the greatest amount that is possible.

 DO I NEED AN IMPLANT WITH MY BREAST LIFT?

 While a breast lift can lift up and reshape the breast mound, it does not give the breast more volume.
-It may seem so initially with the immediate upper pole fullness due to the breast mound being pushed upward But this upper pole fullness is temporary and will settle quickly with a resultant flattening of the upper breast mound.
-Because of this natural settling phenomenon, many breast lifts need an implant to both add volume and ensure that some upper pole fullness remains long after the settling has happened.
+It may seem so initially with the immediate upper pole fullness due to the breast mound being pushed upward.
+But this upper pole fullness is temporary and will settle quickly with a resultant flattening of the upper breast mound.
+Because of this natural settling phenomenon, many breast lifts need an implant to both add volume and ensure that some upper pole fullness remains long after the breast tissue settling has happened.